Your Miami Transfer Switch Source

 A transfer switch is a means of transferring an electrical circuit between two different power sources.
 The most common use of transfer switches among our Miami customers is to switch the power load for their home to their personal generators during a blackout, and then back to the utility grid when power is restored.
 Some transfer switches are manually operated (Manual Transfer Switch, or MTS) which means they require someone to physically flip a switch to change power sources.
 Others work automatically (Automatic Transfer Switch, or ATS) by sensing when one source has lost power and switching to the backup.

 Automatic Transfer Switches (ATS)

 Automatic Transfer Switches detect when the voltage coming from the utility grid drops, and then automatically start your generator and switch power to it, and then turn the generator off and switch back when utility power is restored.
 Automatic Transfer Switches are generally used with permanently installed standby generators, though they can be used with a smaller portable generator as long as it has an electric starter.

 Manual Transfer Switches (MTS)

-Whatever your needs, or if you are not sure which option would be best for you, come in to Dion Electric & Generator Solutions.
-We have the expertise to assist you in finding the backup power solution that perfectly suits your needs and circumstances, just like we have helped so many other people in Dade.
+Whatever your needs, or if you are not sure which option would be best for you, come in to Dion Generator Solutions.
+We have the expertise to assist you in finding the backup power solution that perfectly suits your needs and circumstances, just like we have helped so many other people in Miami.